Museum of Lithographed Tin Cans

 The Museum of Lithographed Tin Cans is a museum in Grand-Hallet in the Hannuit area in Belgium.
-De tin cans dating from 1868 to date were collected since 1988 by Yvette Dardenne, who is the owner of the museum.
+The tin cans dating from 1868 were collected starting in 1988 by Yvette Dardenne (1938-2025), the founder and owner of the museum.
 It is the largest collection of lithographed tins in the world.
-Het collection is spread over three buildings and is sorted into themes s much as possible.
+The collection is spread over three buildings and is sorted into themes as much as possible.
 Visiting the museum is only possible by appointment.
 A visit with a tour takes about two hours.
 For children there is also a mini-zoo.

 Collection

 As of 2017 the collection exceeds 57000 tin cans.
 Some remarkable items are: